gvanhorn38/fish_eye/data_format.md

     ],
     "fish" : [                        // Should have one entry for each fish {
-            "id" :                    // fish track id (should be unique) (0 based, not unique across clips?)
-            "length" :                // computed fish length in meters "direction" :             // computed swimming direction {left, right, none?}
+            "id" :                    // fish track id (should be unique) (0 based, not unique across clips) "length" :                // computed fish length in meters "direction" :             // computed swimming direction {left, right, none}
             "start_frame_index" :     // first frame this fish appears in
             "end_frame_index" :       // last frame this fish appears in
-            "color" :                 // a unique hex color value for this fish? to make it convenient for rendering?
+            "color" :                 // a unique hex color value for this fish }
-        }
     ]
 }